 The globally renowned manufacturer of PCs and Printers is hoping to take on Apple in the Laptop industry after five months of its historic splits.
 The company’s top priority is to focus on Premium Products as it searches for fresh sources of growth.
 The Chief Executive Dion Weisler shared his thoughts recently.
-He said

 I think we are pretty effective with building a premium line to take on share in Apple’s traditional space